 - Khardung La, the highest motorable road in the world where rough terrains and surprisingly low oxygen levels pose a problem for visitors.

 - Drass, also known as gateway to Ladakh, is a high militancy area along with dangers of hypothermia due to extreme weather.

 - Hemis National Park has extremely rough terrain and low temperature along with dangers of snow leopards.
 Several precautions must be taken care of while planning the itinerary.

 Are there any restrictions for the Photography in Ladakh ?
 Is there anything I need to consider while doing photography in Ladakh ?Due to high political sensitivity, there are several areas in Ladakh where photography is restricted.
 You need to look at the signboards placed at specific places, particularly inside monuments, in order to get an idea about the photography restricted areas.
 Elsewhere, you are free to snap the beautiful landscape.

-Multi Day Tour in Ladakh Multi Adventure Tours in Ladakh Private Tours in Ladakh Jeep Safari in Ladakh Biking in Ladakh Trekking in Ladakh Private Departure in Ladakh Group Departure in Ladakh Difficult Treks in Ladakh Adventure in Ladakh Cycling in Ladakh Honeymoon Tours in Ladakh Experiential Stays in Ladakh Homestays in Ladakh Camping in Ladakh Easy Treks in Ladakh Moderate treks in Ladakh Experiential Tours in Ladakh Photography in Ladakh Rentals and Transfers in Ladakh Tours in Ladakh Attractions in Ladakh
+Multi Day Tour in Ladakh Multi Adventure Tours in Ladakh Private Tours in Ladakh Jeep Safari in Ladakh Biking in Ladakh Trekking in Ladakh Private Departure in Ladakh Group Departure in Ladakh Difficult Treks in Ladakh Adventure in Ladakh Cycling in Ladakh Honeymoon Tours in Ladakh Camping in Ladakh Experiential Stays in Ladakh Homestays in Ladakh Easy Treks in Ladakh Moderate treks in Ladakh Experiential Tours in Ladakh Photography in Ladakh Rentals and Transfers in Ladakh Tours in Ladakh Attractions in Ladakh